-Temperature contours: Is the flow well-mixed at the end of the adiabatic mixing section?
+- Temperature contours: - Is the flow well-mixed at the end of the adiabatic mixing section as assumed in the experiment?

-Velocity vectors in the first section: Do you see any flow development?
+- Velocity vectors in the first section: - Do you see any flow development?
 Squint hard!

-Temperature variation along pipe axis.
-Symbols represent experimental values.
+- Temperature variation along pipe axis.

+- Symbols represent experimental values.

+- How well does this match your sketch?

-- Wall temperature variation. - How does this match with your sketch?
+- Axial variation of wall and mixed mean temperatures. - How well does the wall temperature variation match your sketch?